xdmushui/partner-center-sdk/develop/make-a-one-time-purchase.md

 ## Order submission

-To submit your order, do the following steps:
+To submit your order, follow these steps:

 1. Create a cart to hold the collection of catalog items that you intend to buy.
 When you create a [Cart](cart-resources.md), the [cart line items](cart-resources.md#cartlineitem) are automatically grouped based on what can be purchased together in the same [Order](order-resources.md).